bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

 Most software runs on loops, evaluating expressions over and over again until it either returns what we are looking for, or stops after a certain time.
 Javascript has two looping expressions built in to it and today we will look at the first one, the "for" loop.

 "for" loops have a unique syntax, similar to the "if" statement, but slightly more complex.
-First we have the "for" keywaord, followed by parentheses and then open and close braces.
+First we have the "for" keyword, followed by parentheses and then open and close braces.
 Within the parentheses we will need three things.
 First, we must declare a variable, this is what the loop will be looping over.
 Then we will have a conditional expression, the loop will continue happening until this statement is false.
 Third, we will increment our variable.
-All three of these statments are separated by a semi-colon.
+All three of these statements are separated by a semi-colon.

 ```javascript
     for( let i = 0     ; i < 10                 ; i++          ){